Quote for a transfer availability and price, we will reply within a day.

 Agia Galini village is located on the southeast coast of Rethymnon prefecture, in the municipality of Agios Vasilios in Crete Island,Greece.
 Crete island is known for it's excellent climate, moreover Agia Galini has one of the best micro-climates on Crete, mild throughout the year, the sun shine every day even in the middle of winter.
 With a wonderful and diverse surrounding natural environment it is an ideal destination for an outdoorsy type of vacation.

-The region of Agios Georgios is located 6.5 km west of Agia Galini, the name of the region comes from the very old church of St. George, which is known for its frescoes.
+Agios Georgios is located 6.5 km west of Agia Galini, the name of the region comes from the very old church of St. George, which is known for its frescoes.

 The coastline of the area consists of two small bays with pebble beaches separated by a rocky shore.
 The weather encountered is usually very mild and the crystal clear water makes these beaches ideal for swimming.
-The route from Agia Galini via paved road takes about 15 minutes.There are a taverna and a Cafe - Snack Bar , with umbrellas and sea beds on the beach.
+The route from Agia Galini with bus via paved road takes about 15 minutes.There are a taverna and a Cafe - Snack Bar , with umbrellas and sea beds on the beach.

-Matala is a small village located in Messara bay 30 km East to Agia Galini.Matala is a natural port and was used as main port of festos during the minoan period and lately from Gortynians and Romans.In the cliff of Matala bay there are artificial caves,were created in the Neolithic age but the 1st and 2nd centuries the caves used as tombs,one of caves is called "Brutospeliana" because according to the legend it was frequented by the Roman general Brutus.In 1960s the caves occupied by hippies and Matala became famous as the home of CHILDREN OF FLOWERS as they called themselves.Canadian popular folk singer JONI MITCHELLs experiences with the Matala hippies were immortalized in her 1971 song,CAREY.Matala village now ,living mainly from tourism.Since 2011 established the weekend music beach festival in Matala every summer.For 2017 Dates are 16th, 17th and 18th of June!The musical journey continues...Peace & Love to everybody!The route from Agia Galini is about 50 minutes by Galini express bus!
+Matala is a small village located in Messara bay 30 km East to Agia Galini.Matala is a natural port and was used as main port of festos during the minoan period and lately from Gortynians and Romans.In the cliff of Matala bay there are artificial caves,were created in the Neolithic age but the 1st and 2nd centuries the caves used as tombs,one of caves is called "Brutospeliana" because according to the legend it was frequented by the Roman general Brutus.In 1960s the caves occupied by hippies and Matala became famous as the home of CHILDREN OF FLOWERS as they called themselves.Canadian popular folk singer JONI MITCHELLs experiences with the Matala hippies were immortalized in her 1971 song,CAREY.Matala village now ,living mainly from tourism.Since 2011 established the weekend music beach festival in Matala every summer.For 2022 12 of June!The musical journey continues...Peace & Love to everybody!The route from Agia Galini is about 50 minutes by Galini express bus!
 MORE INFO : http://www.matalabeachfestival.org/

 The archaeological site of Phaistos is located 20 km east of Agia Galini in the fertile plain of Messara, on Agios Ioannis hill, at an altitude of 100 m from sea level.
 You can access Phaistos from Agia Galini taking the road to Moires, an asphalt road of fairly good condition with panoramic views to the Messara plain.
 Phaistos (GR: Φαιστός - also spelled : Phaestos, Phaestus, Faistos, Festus and Festos) was one of the most important centres of Minoan civilization, and the most wealthy and powerful city in southern Crete.
 It was inhabited from the Neolithic period until the foundation and development of the Minoan palaces in the 15th century B.C.
 The Minoan city covered a considerable area around the palatial centre.
 After the destruction of the palace in the 15th century, the city continued to be inhabited in the Mycenaean and Geometric periods, that is, until the 8th century B.C.
 The exact location of the Palace of Phaistos was first determined in the middle of the 19th century by the British admiral Spratt, while the archaeological investigation of the palace started in 1884 by the Italians F. Halbherr and A. Taramelli.
 After the declaration of the independent Cretan State in 1898, excavations were carried out by F. Halbherr and L. Pernier in 1900-1904 and later, in 1950-1971, by Doro Levi, under the auspices of the Italian Archaeological School at Athens.
 More about the excavations at Phaistos Although many inscriptions were found by the archaeologists, they are all in Linear A code which is still undeciphered, and all we know about the site, even its name are based to the ancient writers and findings from Knossos.
 According to mythology, Phaistos was the seat of king Radamanthis, brother of king Minos.
 It was also the city that gave birth to the great wise man and soothsayer Epimenidis, one of the seven wise men of the ancient world.
 Excavations by archaeologists have unearthed ruins of the Neolithic times (3.000 B.C.).
 During the Minoan times, Phaistos was a very important city-state.
 Its dominion, at its peak, stretched from cape Lithinon to cape Psychion (Today cape Melissa at Agios Pavlos, South Rethymnon) and included the Paximadia islands.
 The city participated to the Trojan war and later became one of the most important cities-states of the Dorian period.
 Phaistos continued to flourish during Archaic, Classical and Hellenistic times.
 It was destroyed by the Gortynians during the 3rd century B.C.
 In spite of that, Phaistos continued to exist during the Roman period.
 Phaistos had two ports, Matala and Kommos.
 Ariving at Phaistos you will find a large parking area in a few distance from the palace.
 You have to walk a little, through a paved road until the entrance of the archaeological site where there is the "Phaistos Xenia", a complex of cafe - restaurant, shops with post-cards, guide-books, maps etc. for the visitors.
 The view from here is great, all around the plain, the mountains of Ida and Asteroussia and the bay of Messara.